gopheracademy/gopheracademy-web/content/advent-2018/interfaces-and-reflect.md

 # Assigning a Value to an Interface

-An inteface encodes three things: a value, a method set (itab), and the type of the stored value.
+An inteface encodes three things: a value, a method set, and the type of the stored value.

 The structure for an interface looks like the following:

 ![interface-diagram](/postimages/advent-2018/interfaces-and-reflect/interface.svg)